LiskArchive/lisk-legacy-docs/configuration.md

    - `testnet`
    - `mainnet`

+> Don't override any value in above-mentioned files if you need custom configuration.
+The changes will be overwritten everytime you upgrade Lisk Core.
+> To use a custom configuration use environment variables or create your own `.json` file and pass it as [command line option](administration/source.md#command-line-options)

 Configurations will be loaded in the following order, each one will override the previous one:
-   1. Devnet configuration file
+   1. Default configuration values of modules and components of the [Lisk Framework](https://github.com/LiskHQ/lisk-sdk/tree/development/framework)
    2. Network specific configuration file
-   3. A custom configuration file (if specified by the user)
+   3. A [custom configuration file](administration/source.md#command-line-options) (if specified by the user)
-   4. Command line configurations, specified as command-line flags or `ENV` variables.
+   4. [Command line configurations](administration/source.md#command-line-options), specified as command-line flags or `ENV` variables.

 For development purposes, use `devnet` as the network option.
 Other networks are specific to public Lisk networks.

-> Don't override any value in above-mentioned files if you need custom configuration.
-The changes will be overwritten everytime you upgrade Lisk Core.
-> To use a custom configuration use environment variables or create your own `.json` file and pass it as [command line option](administration/source.md#command-line-options)

 The `config.json` file and a description of each parameter.